aragon/hack/docs/tutorial.md

 A good place to go from here would be to check out [our existing apps](https://github.com/aragon/aragon-apps).
 They are fairly self-contained and use some patterns you might find helpful.

-There is much more to aragonOS and aragon.js, and we even have our own [UI toolkit](https://github.com/aragon/aragon-ui).
+There is much more to aragonOS and aragonAPI, and we even have our own [UI toolkit](https://github.com/aragon/aragon-ui).
 We encourage you to explore all 3 and provide us feedback.

 Join the conversation and ask questions on [GitHub](https://github.com/aragon) and [Aragon Chat](https://aragon.chat), and make sure to tell us if you build something ara-mazing!